misaka00251/epm/INSTALL.md

     ./configure --prefix=/path/to/use <ENTER>
     make <ENTER>

+To test that the build was OK, you can use the following:

+    make test <ENTER>

-Once EPM is compiled you can type:
+Once EPM is compiled and you are sure it is working, you can type:

     sudo make install <ENTER>